mrui0905/Monopoly/README.md

 Purchasing Logic:
 - Players will purchase any unowned property they land on, assuming they have sufficient funds.

+End of turn logic: while a player stays above a limit set by their aggressiveness trait,
+1. First unmortage any monopolies they have, going from most least expensive4 to most expensive monopoly
+2. Purchase as many houses/hotels as possible, going from most expensive to least expensive monopoly
+3. Unmortage as many other properties as possible, going from most expensive to least expensive property

 Jail Logic:
 - Players will attempt to leave jail as quickly as possible, whether through using a Get out of Jail Free Card or paying $50